Discovery of stable surfaces with extreme work functions by high-throughput density functional theory and machine learning: Methods

-The work function is calculated by gradient-corrected DFT using the PBE exchange-correlation functional.\cite{PBE} Self-consistent, periodic, total energy calculations are performed using Quantum Espresso (v.6.4.1.).\cite{QE} Ultrasoft Vanderbilt pseudopotentials\cite{Garrity2014} are used to describe core electron interactions and the Kohn-Sham one-electron valence states are expanded in a plane wave basis set with a kinetic energy cutoff of 400 eV.
+The total energies of the slab and bulk as well as the work functions are calculated by gradient-corrected DFT using the PBE exchange-correlation functional.\cite{PBE} Self-consistent, periodic, total energy calculations are performed using Quantum Espresso (v.7.1).\cite{QE} Ultrasoft Vanderbilt pseudopotentials\cite{Garrity2014} are used to describe core electron interactions ($f$-electrons not included for lanthanides\cite{Corso2014}) and the Kohn-Sham one-electron valence states are expanded in a plane wave basis set with a kinetic energy cutoff of 550 eV.
 The electron density is expanded up to ten times the energy of the plane wave energy cutoff.
 An extra 30 unoccupied bands are added for holding valence electrons to improve convergence.
 All slabs generated by the high-throughput procedure described above have a minimum thickness of 10 $\AA{}$ and 15 $\AA{}$ of vacuum between periodic slab repetitions in the $c$-direction to preclude interactions between periodic images.
 Brillouin zone sampling is performed under a grid spacing of less than $0.05 \;\mathrm{\AA{}}^{-1}$ with finite-temperature Gaussian smearing ($\sigma = 0.1$ eV).
 A dipole correction is applied in the $c$-direction.
-The work function is determined by the difference of the electrostatic energy in the vacuum region and the Fermi energy.
-The PBE exchange-correlation functional has previously been shown to give reliable work functions for elemental crystals in agreement with experimental values with errors below 0.3 eV, which is comparable to the experimental precision.\cite{DeWaele2016} The DFT calculation inputs for Quantum Espresso are automatically generated with the atomic simulation environment (ASE)\cite{Hjorth_Larsen_2017} Python package and submitted into a high performance computing queuing system (SLURM) using job arrays.
-To estimate the convergence accuracy of the DFT-calculated work functions we reran $\sim 1\%$ of the database (randomly selected) with stricter convergence parameters (energy cutoff of 700 eV and Brillouin zone sampling with a grid spacing of $\leq 0.02 \;\mathrm{\AA{}}^{-1}$).
-The resulting mean absolute error and root-mean square error determined are 0.03 and 0.04 eV, respectively.
+The work function, $\phi$, is determined by the difference of the electrostatic energy in the vacuum region, $E_\mathrm{vac}$, and the Fermi energy, $E_F$: $\phi=E_\mathrm{vac}-E_F$.
+The PBE exchange-correlation functional has previously been shown to give reliable work functions for elemental crystals in agreement with experimental values with a slight systematic underestimation.
+The errors with respect to experiment have been reported to be below 0.3 eV for elemental crystals\cite{DeWaele2016} and $\sim 0.15$ eV for elemental metals.\cite{Patra2017a} It is also worth noting that work functions measured experimentally can significantly vary based on the technique and specimen (single- vs. poly-crystalline) used.\cite{Lin2023Mar} The DFT calculation inputs for Quantum Espresso are automatically generated with the atomic simulation environment (ASE)\cite{Hjorth_Larsen_2017} Python package and submitted into a high performance computing queuing system (SLURM) using job arrays.\\ To estimate the convergence accuracy of the DFT-calculated work functions we reran $\sim 1\%$ of the database (randomly selected) with stricter convergence parameters (energy cutoff of 850 eV and Brillouin zone sampling with a grid spacing of $\leq 0.02 \;\mathrm{\AA{}}^{-1}$).
+The resulting mean absolute error and root-mean square error of the work function are 22 and 30 meV, respectively.\\ The cleavage energies have been calculated via total energy calculations of the slab, $E_\mathrm{slab}$, and the respective bulk, $E_\mathrm{bulk}$, with the same unit cell orientation as the slab.
+This reorientation ensures more efficient convergence with slab thickness due to $k$-point matching of the two calculations.\cite{Sun2013a} The cleavage energy is defined as